department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/topline-summary.md

 - Sometimes they are printing new copies of documents that beneficiaries previously received
 - Other times, a new document is being created

-> “To get qualified for those funds from the City… they usually need that letter.
-The no-benefits letter, or the benefits letter.” - P5
+> To get qualified for those funds from the City… they usually need that letter.
+The no-benefits letter, or the benefits letter. - P5

-> “If they are a certain percentage, they get a letter where they can go to the commissaries on base and shop.
-We provide those letters.” - P4
+> If they are a certain percentage, they get a letter where they can go to the commissaries on base and shop.
+We provide those letters. - P4

 ### 5 - There are few (if any) tasks that require a Veteran to be physically present at Regional Benefit Office

-- More details on Finding #5
-- These details could be key words, actions, or test outcomes

-> Quote (if relevant)
+- During the COVID lockdown, any services that previously required an in-person visit were modified to have virtual option
+- There seem to be lingering perceptions that in-person visits are required
+- Some beneficiaries prefer in-person (homeless, non-English speakers, older Veterans)
+- Some sensitive tasks are better in-person (Military Sexual Trauma interviews)

+> No, no, there really isn't.
+Everything can almost be done online. - P8

+> Sometimes they want it in their hands. - P2

 - - -